List of Coronation Street characters introduced in 1994: Jamie Armstrong

 However, Jamie did have a mischievous streak.
 He once implemented a bike puncture scam to get some extra money.
 People came out of their houses and realised they had a puncture.
 Jamie would be nearby and happened to have a repair kit and offered to fix the tyres and receive money in return.
 He also helped his mother to get revenge on Mike Baldwin (Johnny Briggs) for evicting them, by emptying a chamber pot over his head.

 Jamie did not like being without his mother and was extremely close to her.
 When she was in prison for non-payment of her TV licence, he ran away from the foster home he had been staying at and went back to their flat.
 Deirdre saw him outside and took him in for the evening.
 Jamie was very good at assuming an innocent expression that appealed to people's maternal instincts.
 He was also very concerned when Tricia discovered she was pregnant with Terry Duckworth's (Nigel Pivaro) child and was trying to decide what to do.
 Jamie did not know what the problem was, but he wanted to help, and made Tricia breakfast in bed.
 They moved in with Jack and Vera and Jamie later helped along with Betty Williams (Betty Driver) to deliver his baby half-brother Brad in the back room of The Rovers.

 Jamie finally left the street with Tricia and Brad, when Tricia decided to start a new life for them with decorator Ray Thorpe.
 She had realised that Terry would never be a suitable father to her children.
 Jamie was upset at having to leave the street, but Jack and Vera reassured him and they bid a bitter-sweet farewell.

 Norris Cole

-Norris Cole, played by Malcolm Hebden.
-He made his first screen appearance during the episode broadcast on 11 March 1994.
+Norris Cole, played by Malcolm Hebden, made his first appearance during the episode broadcast on 11 March 1994.
 Hebden had previously played the role of Carlos, Mavis Riley's (Thelma Barlow) Spanish lover, in 1974.
 Norris appeared on a recurring basis, until he was axed in April 1997 by Brian Park.
 However two years later, the character was reintroduced on a regular basis.
 He has lived for several years with fellow character, Emily Bishop (Eileen Derbyshire) at 3 Coronation Street, first as a lodger, and more recently as the house owner.
+Hebden retired from acting in 2021 and the character was killed-off offscreen.